jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/readme-outro.md

 ## Contributing

 I'm tracking a few open issues and would appreciate any help of course.
 But until this stabilizes, reach out to me before doing a lot of work to create a pull request.
-Check the [here](CONTRIBUTING.md) for mote details.
+Check [here](CONTRIBUTING.md) for mote details.

 ## Help, support, and consulting